schneider7/GitHooks/README.md

   -Following my example, for the URL, point it at https://yourapp.domain/git_hooks/pullrequests

-  and for trigger options, select "pull request", and "pull request reviews".
+  and for trigger options, select "issues", "pull request", and "pull request reviews".

   Here, you only need a 40-digit OAuth access token specific to your GitHub repo, rather than your username/password for authentication.
 You can optionally [limit the scope of the access token when you request it](https://developer.github.com/apps/building-oauth-apps/understanding-scopes-for-oauth-apps/).